Dice

 If you seen kudzu, you seen plenty.

-other spellings: the vine that ate the South, creeping vine, cover crop, kudzu-covered hill, barn’s swallowed in kudzu, and kudzu all down the roadside
+variations: the vine that ate the South, creeping vine, cover crop, kudzu-covered hill, barn’s swallowed in kudzu, kudzu all down the roadside

 ★ Kudzu can grow a foot a day in warm weather.
 Folks joke that if you stop moving, it’ll climb you, too. ★